cjreynol/hs-scheme/README.md

 - Parse more than one expression.
 - Better test #true and #false parsing.
 I think I am currently leaving "rue" and "alse" unconsumed.
 - Fix parsing failure on missing start quote.
 This might be "working" but will instead fail on a full program file parse.
-- Maybe add Nil datatype?
-Or let it be a special case (empty) of list?
 - Get started on evaluation logic.